Hannahllmm/8-Week-SQL-Challenge/Case Study #3: Foodie-Fi/Solution.md

 Here we've generated the payment dates from the date the user started the pro monthly plan until the month before they upgraded to an annual plan.

 ### Case 5: Annual pro payments
-This is a simpler query because we dont have to generate multiple payments dates, because we're only looking at 2020 whatever date is the start_date when the users changes to an annual plan is the only payment_date we need.
+This is a simpler query because we don’t have to generate multiple payments dates, because we're only looking at 2020 whatever date is the start_date when the users changes to an annual plan is the only payment_date we need.

 ```sql
 WITH lead_plans AS (